-My novel, Diary of a Robot, began years ago with pictures and dialogue that fit best into a form which Lewis’s piece persuaded me to accept not as Sci-fi or Thriller or Mystery, but as a Western.
+My novel began years ago with pictures and dialogue that fit best into a form which Lewis’s piece persuaded me to accept not as Sci-fi or Thriller or Mystery, but as a Western.
 He did not give Williams’s stories that label, but did describe them as essentially a “violation of frontier” such that two worlds and/or cultures clash: the familiar world versus the strange one.
-Each thinks the other strange, of course.
+Each thinks the other strange.
+Usually.

-“Western” is the perfect label for stories which deal either with the impact of one world on the other, or with the impact of both worlds on each other.
+“Western” is almost the perfect label for stories which deal either with the impact of one world on the other, or with the impact of both worlds on each other.
 Of course, some so-called Westerns may really be another genre merely set in the American West during the 1800’s.
 And even a Western in the sense that I use the label will certainly include some romance, mystery, adventure, horror, fantasy, or whatever.
-But a story’s genre is determined by its primary characteristic, and a Western’s primary element is invasions across the border between the worlds and what happens as a result.
+But a story’s genre is determined by its primary characteristic, and a Western’s primary element is invasions across some border between worlds plus what happens as a result.

 Stories like Wagon Train, Dr. Jekyll and Mr. Hyde, and Night at the Museum, start on familiar ground with small problems before an invasion happens that gets worse the deeper into the other territory the characters go.
 Even Westerns like War of the Worlds and Star Trek start with what’s familiar, then cross a frontier into other places or dimensions.
 Sometimes, they cross from Today in order to invade their own Yesterdays or Tomorrows, as in The Time Machine.
 It is tempting to think of such stories as Sci-Fi or Fantasy, and maybe they are, but the essential thing is the violation of some frontier.

 In Diary of a Robot there is a promise up front of great troubles for my characters, but to make up for the initial and necessary lack of Terrible Trouble, I start with things of the kind that led settlers to risk crossing the Mississippi: hopes, dreams, ambition, escape.
 (The terrible trouble settlers wanted to escape is usually not the main point of such a story but could be used as back-story.)
-Then I added engaging dialogue, humor, facts, surprises, conflict, setups and payoffs, or anything I could think of that pushed the story along.
+Then I added anything I could think of that pushed the story along: engaging dialogue, humor, facts, twists and other surprises, conflict, setups, payoffs, and so on.
 Readers of Westerns can judge whether I have succeeded.
 Lovers of Thrillers may complain that it’s not enough like a Thriller.
 And they are right.
 But I didn't want to write a Thriller.

 Like most novels, mine are not for everyone: There is a lot going on and the pace is a bit slower if you think about it.
 Most popular fiction is edited to hurry the plot so readers can’t put the book down.
 That’s an okay objective, but I wanted to write a story readers can put down.
-I want them to put it down every so often to think about things that grab their interest strongly.
+I want them to put it down every so often to think or laugh about things that grab their interest strongly.
 But then they must pick it up again to see what comes next because that is the key difference between interesting and entertaining.
 Readers can easily turn away from something that's merely entertaining.
-I want to reward them with a story they can read again with pleasure, but also give them things they missed the first time: things they missed because they were too busy following the main thread.
+I want to reward them with a story they can even read again with pleasure, one which gives them things they missed earlier: things they missed because they were too busy following the main thread.

-To me, a good book is one I enjoy re-reading from time to time, like Men at Work by George Will, or The Mysterious Affair at Styles by Agatha Christie, or Krakatoa by Simon Winchester, or The Guns of August by Barbara Tuchman, or Stephen King's memoir, On Writing, or Steve Martin’s memoir, Born Standing Up, or the C. S. Lewis anthology, On Stories and Other Essays on Literature.
+To me, a good book is one I enjoy re-reading, like Men at Work by George Will, or The Mysterious Affair at Styles by Agatha Christie, or Krakatoa by Simon Winchester, or The Guns of August by Barbara Tuchman, or Stephen King's memoir, On Writing, or Steve Martin’s memoir, Born Standing Up, or the C. S. Lewis anthology, On Stories and Other Essays on Literature.